Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And you have no control over accidents or injuries that can happen to any of us on a trail, especially when you're way off the beaten path.

-For these reasons, I'd recommend a PLB in your backpack.
+For these reasons, I'd recommend you carry a PLB in your backpack.

 And don't forget, you have to activate the device when you need it.

 If you risk going into the backcountry on a regular basis, perhaps it's time to take a look at purchasing one of these devices.

 Let's define backcountry first:

 I've been on multiple backcountry Alaska and Canada trips where I had great peace of mind, knowing we had a PLB with us.

 Calculate for yourself the worth of what you are purchasing:

 If you can purchase trip insurance for your hiking trip, do so.

-If you hike on your own, insurance won't be an option.
+If you hike on your own in remote locations, insurance won't be an option.

 All costs of a rescue operation will come out of your pocket.
 But in an emergency, don't let that stop you from hitting the go button!